Shawn5021/shawn5021.github.io/index.md

 ---

 # Hi, I'm Shawn!
-Data Analytics | ML | Visualization
+Data Analytics | ML | Consumer Research

 Welcome to my portfolio.
-Below are selected projects.
-Click to see code, notebooks, and PDFs.
+Below are some of my projects.
+Check it out!

 ## Projects
 - [Sales Forecasting with LightGBM](projects/forecasting/index.md)